Overview of functions in Excel

 Figure 3- Function with multiple parameters separated by comma

-How to create a function
+How to create functions in Excel

 Excel offers a wide range of features at your disposal.
 Here are some of the most commonly used functions: